 Step 2: Open the “Library” module in Lightroom.

-Step 3: Click the checkbox on each photo’s thumbnail.
+Step 3: Click the checkbox on each photo’s thumbnail, as seen above.

 As the preset is applied to each photo, you will notice the elements of the thumbnails begin to change.
 Do not assume a preset will automatically look the same when applied to every one of your photos, though.
 Sometimes different lighting or a photo’s elements and composition can change the look of the preset.
 Adjusting the settings individually on each photo can help give your work a more professional edge.